 Dana G. Mead, Jr. has served as a member of our Board since October 2021.
 From May 2019 to February 2021, Mr. Mead served as President and CEO of HeartFlow, Inc., a medical device company located in Redwood City, CA. From November 2016 to May 2019, Mr. Mead served as the President and Chief Executive Officer of Beaver-Visitec International, a medical device company located in Waltham, MA.
 Previously, Mr. Mead was a Strategic Advisor and Partner at Kleiner Perkins Caufield & Byers, a venture capital firm, having joined the firm in May 2005 and serving until June 2016.
 Mr. Mead was at Guidant Corporation, a cardiovascular medical device company, from 1992 to 2005, most recently as President, Guidant Vascular Intervention.
-Mr. Mead currently serves on the boards of Inspire Medical Systems, Inc. (NYSE: INSP), a medical technology company, where he serves as a member of the audit committee, Pulmonx Corporation (NASDAQ: LUNG), a medical device company, where he serves as chair of the nominating and corporate governance committee, and Intersect ENT, Inc., (NASDAQ: XENT), a medical technology company where he serves as chair of the compensation committee.
+Mr. Mead currently serves on the boards of Inspire Medical Systems, Inc. (NYSE: INSP), a medical technology company, where he serves as a member of the audit committee, and Pulmonx Corporation (NASDAQ: LUNG), a medical device company, where he serves as chairperson of the board.
+He previously served on the board of Intersect ENT, Inc. until its acquisition by Medtronic Inc. in 2022.
 Mr. Mead holds a B.A. from Lafayette College and an M.B.A. from the University of Southern California.